DevGrrrl/lambeth-larder/README.md

 # LambethLarder ![](https://travis-ci.org/caralemony/lambeth-larder.svg?branch=master)
 ## A project for Lambeth Larder, helping users to locate local sources of emergency food and advice. ##

+This forked from a group project I created with 2 other people from Founders & Coders.
+I'm refactoring the code here.

 https://lambeth-larder-emergency-food.herokuapp.com/